cloudbridgeuy/c/README.md

 If you take a look at the `sessions` file you'll see the new value has been saved for the next execution.

+> **IMPORTANT** The `--session` value is used as the name of the session file and its what is used
+> to check if a session exists, not it's `id`.
+I might change this in the future, and that's why the
+> `ids` exist at all.

 # Unix Style

 One of my goals with this tool was to make it in a way that it was compatible with other tools I use